Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

   to be used.
 - Forces HTTPS-only mode to be enabled.
 - Attempts to upgrade `http://` queries to `https://`

-## `prefetch.json`

-Enables prefetching.
-Will make sites very speedy, but decreases privacy and may conflict with uBlock Origin.
-However AdNauseam is already clicking those ads, so maybe it's not that big of an issue.

 ## `profilemanager.json`